1st Cavalry Regiment (United States): Tunisia

 After Vichy French forces ceased resistance to the Allied landings of Operation Torch, the 1st Armored Division pushed east into Tunisia.
 The German-Italian Panzer Army was battle-hardened from fighting the British and Free French armies in the North Africa campaign for several years.
-Despite this, the tanks of 1-1 Armor advanced rapidly eastward towards Tunis on 25 November 1942 with the objective of creating a “tank-infested area” southeast of Mateur near Chouigui Pass, and conducting reconnaissance of the pass toward Tebourba.
+Despite this, the tanks of 1-1 Armor advanced rapidly eastward towards Tunis on 25 November 1942 with the objective of creating a "tank-infested area" southeast of Mateur near Chouigui Pass, and conducting reconnaissance of the pass toward Tebourba.
 C company went through the pass, B Co held the center of the pass, and A Co with Headquarters Co stayed at the western end.
 Before nightfall, two Italian Semovente da 47/32 self-propelled guns were destroyed by the Battalion's command tank section after they were spotting moving to the pass from Mateur.
 Soon after, the reconnaissance platoon spotted an enemy strongpoint at a farmhouse two miles down the road to Mateur.
 A Co attacked this position, and received a large concentration of small arms and anti-tank fire from the loopholed walls of the farmhouse.
-One M3 tank was lost, and their 37mm guns had little effect on the enemy position, so the attackers retreated.
+One M3 tank was lost, and their 37 mm guns had little effect on the enemy position, so the attackers retreated.
 Fifteen enemy aircraft soon appeared, strafing and divebombing A Co as they withdrew, killing one man and wounding a few others.
 When the air raid ended, it was revealed that one wounded man had been left behind; he was rescued in the night.

 Meanwhile, to the east of the pass, C company ambushed and destroyed three enemy troop-carriers and captured a detachment of German motorcycle troops near the village of Chouigui.
 The enemy airfield at Djedeida could be seen in the distance, so C company bypassed Tebourba to the south through an olive grove and caught the enemy security force by surprise at Bathan Bridge.
 After wiping it out in a short firefight, they turned northeast and headed for the airfield.
 C company made an immediate attack; advancing line abreast and firing on the grounded aircraft, the M3 tanks destroyed twenty enemy planes, and only two managed to escape.
 Two Americans were killed and one tank and crew went missing before the company withdrew back to Chouigui.